Diogo Calila

-Diogo dos Santos Cabral (born 10 October 1998), known as Diogo Calila, is a professional footballer who plays as a right-back for Primeira Liga club Santa Clara and the Mozambique national team.
+Diogo dos Santos Cabral (born 10 October 1998), known as Diogo Calila, is a professional footballer who plays as a right-back for Botola Pro club Maghreb Fez the Mozambique national team.

 Club career

 Belenenses

 Calila was born in Seixal, Lisbon metropolitan area.
 A youth product of S.L.
 Benfica, he was promoted to the senior team of B-SAD in January 2019.
 He made his Primeira Liga debut later that month, coming on as a 74th-minute substitute for Diogo Viana in a 3–0 away loss against FC Porto.

 Calila played 20 matches – 23 in all competitions – in the 2020–21 season, helping his team finish tenth in the table.
 He subsequently renewed his contract until 2024.

 On 27 November 2021, Calila was the only player available from the main squad to face Benfica, due to a bout of COVID-19.
 Nine players started the game, most of them from the under-23 side and two being goalkeepers; after seven returned for the second half with the score at 7–0 and one suffered an injury, the fixture was abandoned.